Muruganantham01/Object-Detection/README.md

-Install dependencies via requirements.txt or by running: bash pip install torch opencv-python pandas matplotlib scikit-learn
+Install dependencies via requirements.txt or by running: bash
+`pip install torch opencv-python pandas matplotlib scikit-learn`

-## Steps for the Project:
+## Steps used for the Project:
 1. *Set up the Environment*:
    - Ensure you have Python installed (preferably Python 3.7+).
    - Install the necessary libraries and dependencies (PyTorch, OpenCV, etc.) via pip.